-A LAN, abbreviated from Local Area Network, is a network that covers a small geographical area such as homes, offices, and groups of buildings.
+A LAN covers a small geographical area such as homes, offices, and groups of buildings.

-Whereas a WAN, abbreviated from Wide Area Network, is a network that covers larger geographical areas that can span the globe.
+WAN is a Wide Area Network, A WAN covers larger geographical areas that can span the globe.

-An example of a widely used WAN is the Internet, which is a collection of tens of thousands of networks that connects tens of billions of devices.
+An example of a widely used WAN is the Internet, which is a collection of tens of thousands of networks that connect tens of billions of devices.

 Local Area Networks predominantly use Ethernet technology, which is a group of networking technologies that dictates how data is transmitted over the physical media, with the most common media being CAT# cabling.